vlachoudis/bCNC/README.md

 An advanced fully featured g-code sender for grblHAL (formerly GRBL). bCNC is a cross platform program (Windows, Linux, Mac) written in python.
 The sender is robust and fast able to work nicely with old or slow hardware like [Raspberry Pi](http://www.openbuilds.com/threads/bcnc-and-the-raspberry-pi.3038/) (As it was validated by the GRBL maintainer on heavy testing).

 ## IMPORTANT!
-If you have any troubles using bCNC, please [DISCUSS](https://github.com/vlachoudis/bCNC/discussions) it first.
-Only create new [issues](https://github.com/vlachoudis/bCNC/issues) when you are certain there is problem with actual bCNC code.
+If you have any troubles using bCNC, please read [WIKI](https://github.com/vlachoudis/bCNC/wiki) and [DISCUSS](https://github.com/vlachoudis/bCNC/discussions) it first.
+Only create new [issues](https://github.com/vlachoudis/bCNC/issues) when you are certain there is a problem with actual bCNC code.

 [![Build Status](https://travis-ci.com/vlachoudis/bCNC.svg?branch=master)](https://travis-ci.com/vlachoudis/bCNC)
 [![CodeFactor](https://www.codefactor.io/repository/github/vlachoudis/bcnc/badge)](https://www.codefactor.io/repository/github/vlachoudis/bcnc)